 &lt;sup>43 We understand that transport by car is also an important alternative in Europe, but we only consider collective transport modes such as air, rail, coach and maritime travel in the context of this report.
-See the figure in Debrugging (2011) on page 872.

 &lt;sup>44 See the figure in Dobruszkes (2011) on page 873.